DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 2. A Major Success if they draw any 8.
 They might make the jump gracefully enough to impress their allies without any other benefits.

-3. A Success if they draw any card within 3 (DR 2 ± 1 Mod).
-For TC 8, DR 2, and Mod 1,
-this is 5, 6, 7, 9, 10 or J.
+3. A Success if they draw any card within 3.
+For TC 8, DR 2, and Mod 1, this is 5, 6, 7, 9, 10 or J.

 4. A Color Success for any Successes that match the color of the TC, in this case black